-Once the COVID-19 situation is resolved, our programs and services will continued to be offered as they have been since 1956.
+We have offered multiple programs and services since 1956.
 Offering educational opportunities to the community is an integral part of our mission.

 The Escondido History Center Legends Scholarship Program honors eight legendary persons in Escondido’s history by awarding honorariums of $1,000 each to senior students attending high schools in Escondido.

-Each honorarium will be awarded for participating in a variety of school activities and demonstrating leadership qualities while attending high school.
+Each honorarium is awarded for participating in a variety of school activities and demonstrating leadership qualities while attending high school.
 Volunteerism in the community is also highly important.
 Students may apply for one or more honorariums.
 For more information, click here.

 The Escondido History Center invites the public to visit our Office and Research Center during business hours to learn more about Escondido's fascinating history from the books, directories, photographs, and documents there.